probins/myproj/readme.md

 ### Proj4js with ES-module output

 #### Part 1: create modules for Proj4js defs
 Proj4js currently uses a JSON representation of the traditional string definition for each projection. `dist/defs/` contains (uncompressed) modules consisting of a default export of this JS object for a given projection id, for example, `dist/defs/epsg3035.js` contains the def for the 'EPSG:3035' projection.
-These can then be imported using `jsDelivr` instead of defining the string in each app.
+These can then be imported via `jsDelivr` instead of defining the string in each app.
 It might be better to put these in a separate repo, as they do not normally change and so do not need updating whenever a new version of Proj4js is released.
+Once JSON modules are implemented, these modules can be changed to JSON.

 #### Part 2: projections in separate modules
 1. upgrade to latest version of `Rollup`